lvieirajr/mongorest/README.md

                 )

 Now we have created a custom Resource, inheriting from the `Resource` class. <br />
-Again we defined the collection and the endpoint for the resource, but we also defined the urls for the views we created.
+Again, we defined the collection and the endpoint for the resource, but we also defined the urls for the views we created.
 Only one in this case. <br />
-Then comes the view itself, that is a view with a nested route that returns all students who go to that school from a given grade.
+Then comes the view itself, that is a view with a nested route that returns all students from a given grade of a given school. <br />

 # License